Envian/xiv-criterion-na-strats/guides/_ew/amr/shishio/unnatural-wail-1.md

 > Just before the first *![intense]Stack* or *![scattered]Spread* resolves, the
 > second set of ghosts will spawn.
 Begin identifying where the second safe spot
 > is.
+The second safe spot will always be across from the first.

 ![](./timeline-2.png)

-> The second safe spot will always be a chess knight's move away from the first.
+> Move to the second safe spot.

 ![](./timeline-3.png)